skip navigation

 Using transition: 0.5s will transform anything that changes between two states.

-The most popular properties to animate are: transform and opacity.
+The most popular properties to animate are: one of the transform properties like translate, rotate etc. and opacity.
 Animating anything else can be costly in terms of browser rendering and you may not get a smooth 60fps transition.
-Using transform properties is a natural choice.
+So using transform properties is a natural choice.

 Where to place the transition property